FlareZone/.github/profile/readme.md

-# Hey, this is Flare Dapp 👋
+# Hey, this is Happy Melon 👋

 User-curated social platform, Your voice, your power | Predict to Earn ✨